ndrakos/blog/_posts/2021-04-22-SED_Pipeline_Part_II.md

 <img src="{{ site.baseurl }}/assets/plots/20210422_SFR_vs_M.png">

-too faint, metallicity too high, SFR too high...
+This did not do any better than the 16000 parent catalog in the previous post.
+The galaxies are too faint, the metallicity too high, and the SFRs are too high.

-Doesn't actually look any better... could be because parent catalog isn't sampling paramter space right... need more points, or smarter sampling... am currently trying to run with 10^8 parent catalog to see if there is improvement, but also looked at distribution in parameter space...
+This could be because parent catalog isn't sampling parameter space right.
+I could need more points, or smarter sampling.

-Consider only low redshift ...
+To see the distribution of the different parameters, I made a triangle plot, only considering galaxies below redshift $0.3$ (in both the parent catalog and the galaxy catalog):

 <img src="{{ site.baseurl }}/assets/plots/20210422_triangle_plot.png">

 ## Ages

-Age distribution (age is in Gyr in the plot) looks strange... currently
+Age distribution (age is in Gyr in the plot) looks strange.

-Parent catalog: sampling uniformly in log(age/yr) between $$10^6$$ years and  $$T_{\rm univ} - 10^6$$ years, where  $$T_{\rm univ}$$ is the age of the universe at the specified redshift.
+As described above, the parent catalog is created from sampling uniformly in log(age/yr) between $$10^6$$ years and  $$T_{\rm univ} - 10^6$$ years, where  $$T_{\rm univ}$$ is the age of the universe at the specified redshift.

 Once the FSPS parameters are assigned from the nearest neighbour in the parent catalog, I ensure that the resulting age is still allowed, by forcing the age to be at the endpoint if it is outside the allowed range.

-Updates:
+Possible updates:
 1. sample uniformly from age in Gyr instead
 2. only consider nearest neighbours that have permitted ages.

 ## Masses

-One problem is that though I am finding the nearest neighbours, I am then fixing the mass to be... ... you can see from this plot that this is... pretty sure this is the reason that metallicities are so high...
+Another problem is that though I am finding the nearest neighbours, I am then fixing the mass to be the original mass.
+You can see from this plot that for the $$512^3$$ simulations, the minimum mass is much higher than the range in the parent catalog.
+I pretty sure this is the reason that metallicities are so high...

 # New workflow